tensorflow/swift/proposals/ImplicitCopyWarnings.md

 ## Justification

-The main purpose of implicit copy warnings is to alert the user when the Swift for TensorFlow programming model causes their program to compile in an unexpected and surprising way.
+The main purpose of implicit copy warnings is to alert the user when the Swift for TensorFlow programming model causes their program to have unexpectedly bad performance.

 Users expect their programs to start off by transferring data to an accelerator, they expect their programs to occasionally send debugging or status information